 Wearing glasses can make all the difference between enjoying a book, comfortably working at a computer or driving with confidence, and experiencing headaches, eye strain, and frustration.

-Silicon Valley Eye Physicians makes sure that patients from Sunnyvale, Santa Clara, Mountain View, Cupertino, and throughout California wear the right eyeglasses for their needs.
+Silicon Valley Eye Physicians makes sure that patients from Sunnyvale, Los Altos, Mountain View, Cupertino, and throughout California wear the right eyeglasses for their needs.